yegor256/blog/_drafts/why-immutable.md

  * truely immutable objects are always thread-safe
  * they help to avoid temporal coupling
  * their usage is side-effects free
- * identity mutability problem is avoided with them
+ * identity mutability problem is avoided
  * they always have failure atomicity

-Let's discuss most important of them.
+Let's discuss most important of them, one by one.

 ## Thread Safety